 We see 5 distinct classes of chatbot vendors:

 Nuance, founded in 1992, is the oldest and most established company on this list.
 Though Nuance is quite diversified, they were already established in voice authentication and call center software so they have the business relationships and the data to prepare successful systems

+You can find a good list of pure chatbot players below.
 This list is not comprehensive but includes most of the major companies in the space.
-For the whole list of companies in the space, visit the chatbots section of appliedAI.com

 Given their experience in omni-channel customer engagement, Nuance Communications already understands customer service industry and its chat bot Nina boasts Fortune 500 clients like Coca Cola and ING Netherlands.

 Founded in 2002, Next IT is the oldest vendor in our database that focuses solely on chat bots.
 They claim that no other provider of intelligent interface technology has completed more successful implementations for Fortune 1000 companies.

 Founded in 2014, Kore.ai is a relative newcomer into chatbots industry however it is already one of the largest players in the space.
 Kore.ai Bots Platform aims to provide a complete end-to-end solution with the features enterprises require to scale conversational chatbots.

 With offices in Europe, North America, Asia and Australia, creative virtual boasts numerous customers including numerous global financial institutions, retailers and government agencies.

 Nano Rep has tens of public references from leading corporations and claims up to 70% reduction in live-agent workload thanks to its chat bot.
 Just 2 months after we published this post listing Nanorep, they were acquired by LogMEIn which provides authentication and connectivity solutions for those who remotely connecting to networks.